 To press your wedding bouquet, select as many flowers as you'd like, and spread them out on clean parchment paper.
 Then, lay the parchment paper with the flowers inside the pages of a heavy book, like a phone book or a textbook.
-Add another place of parchment paper on top to keep the flowers free of ink and shut the book.
+Add another piece of parchment paper on top to keep the flowers free of ink and shut the book.
 Then, weigh it down with something heavy, like a vase or more books.
 Leave it to dry for seven to 10 days.
 Once the wedding flowers are flat and dry, you can arrange and frame them however you like.
-You can also explore other ways to press the flowers from your bouquet, like in a stunning acrylic piece similar to the one above.

 2. Hang the Flowers Upside Down